mozilla/fingerprinting-blocking-methods-study-addon/TESTPLAN.md

 * User should be unenrolled from study if they manually flip FP-PREF on.
 (End study reason: "1: User has turned fingerprinting protections on.")
 * If user does enroll, a specific list of scripts should be blocked: see below.
 * After unenrolling from study addon blocking shouldn't continue.
+* Private browsing mode test: fingerprinters are allowed in standard browsing, fingerprinters are blocked in private browsing mode by virtue of being listed as tracking content

 #### Testing script blocking